 The Etiquette of What Not to Do When You Re-gift

 1. Don’t gift an item that is in a box from a different store than the one where it was bought.
-If you put a Sears item in a J.C.
-Penny’s box and the person tries to return the item, there’s going to be embarrassment and frustration at the cash register.
+If you put a Macy’s item in a Kohl’s box and the person tries to return the item, there’s going to be frustration at the cash register.
 After the cashier explains that the item isn’t from their store (which also puts the cashier in an uncomfortable position), your friend is going to be frustrated with you for the time and energy wasted.

 2. Even worse: Don’t put a gift from (blank)Mart into a box from a high-end store or boutique.
 I don’t need my clothes or anything else to have a pedigree.
 Most people don’t.
-It’s just that if we go to return it, it’s going to be really, really embarrassing to hear from the fancy lady in Sak’s that she believes the gift you’re returning is from the big-box store not in the mall.
+It’s just that if we go to return it, it’s going to be really, really embarrassing to hear from the sales clerk in Sak’s that she believes the gift you’re returning is from the big-box store that’s not in the mall.

 3. Don’t re-gift food baskets or food items.
 Unless you can see the expiration date clearly, you might be giving a food basket that was given to you after being in your friend’s closet for two years.
 If the recipient opens it for a cozy indoor picnic to ring in the New Year or to serve to guests at a party, they aren’t going to be happy biting into stale crackers and iffy smoked salmon.
 Yikes!
 Enough said.